MeNoobDev/azure-springboot/README.md

 ## Features

-- **Full Stack Development:** HTML, CSS, JS, and Spring Boot with Azure SQL.
+- **Full Stack Development:** HTML, CSS, JS, and Spring Boot with PostgreSQL.
 - **CRUD Operations:** Essential functionalities for a complete e-commerce experience.
 - **Authentication with Google OAuth2:** Secure and hassle-free login.
 - **Payment Gateway (Work in Progress):** working on implementing a payments gateway.